Wisdom Tooth

 What Are Wisdom Teeth?

-Wisdom teeth, also known as third molars, are the last set of teeth to emerge—usually between the ages of 17 and 25.
-While the average adult mouth comfortably fits 28 teeth, these four additional molars often don't have enough room to grow in properly.
-This can lead to a range of dental issues if left untreated.
+Wisdom teeth, also known as third molars, are the last teeth to emerge in individuals between the ages of 17 and 25.
+As the mouths of most adults can comfortable fit 28 teeth, these additional molars often lack room to grow properly.
+This can cause them to become impacted, erupt partially or grow at awkward angles.
+Leading to pain, swelling, infection or crowding of nearby teeth.

 • Pain or swelling in the corners of your mouth